hashicorp/nomad/website/source/docs/http/alloc.html.md

     * `Started` - The task was started; either for the first time or due to a restart.
     * `Terminated` - The task was started and exited.
+    * `Killing` - The task has been sent the kill signal.
     * `Killed` - The task was killed by an user.
     * `Received` - The task has been pulled by the client at the given timestamp.
     * `Failed Validation` - The task was invalid and as such it didn't run.